the-blaggyS/opencv-steel-darts/README.md

 # opencv-steel-darts
-Automatic scoring system for steel darts using OpenCV, a Raspberry Pi 3 Model B and two webcams.
+Automatic scoring system for steel darts using OpenCV and one or two webcams.

 Main entry point is *DartsScorer.py*.

-Watch a demo of the setup here: https://www.youtube.com/playlist?list=PLqymqC7nbI7an1dZW1kxbPPd-v0t5l6lF
+Watch a demo of the original setup here: https://www.youtube.com/playlist?list=PLqymqC7nbI7an1dZW1kxbPPd-v0t5l6lF

 Detected darts with score mapping and a Test-GUI to play simple 501: